John Estrete

-John Estrete, or Strete (died c.1491) was an Irish judge, author, law lecturer and statesman of the late fifteenth century.
+John Estrete, or Strete (died after 1511) was an Irish judge, author, law lecturer and statesman of the late fifteenth century.
 He held the offices of King's Serjeant, Deputy Chief Baron of the Irish Exchequer, and Master of the Coinage of Ireland.
 He was a member of the Privy Council of Ireland.
 He wrote at least one legal textbook, Natura Brevium.

 He was a supporter of Gerald FitzGerald, 8th Earl of Kildare, who was almost all-powerful in Ireland for many years and was prepared to defy the English Crown on occasion.
 Despite his close connection to Kildare, Estrete in time gained the confidence of the English Crown, and acted as an intermediary between the Crown and Kildare, notably during the rebellion of Lambert Simnel in 1487.